 These hypervisor products include virtualization industry leaders VMware ESX/ESXi and Microsoft Hyper-V, as well as hypervisors from Citrix and Oracle VM Server.
 The latter includes SPARC and x86 versions.

 Type 2: Hosted Hypervisors

 Type 2 runs from the host operating system, and virtualizes instances as software processes.
-Type 2 supports multiple guest operating systems, but cannot directly access the host hardware or its resources.
+It supports multiple guest operating systems but cannot directly access the host hardware or its resources.
 This results in higher overhead, which is why a Type 2 hypervisor is unlikely to run a large and dynamic virtualized network.